aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ### Beware passing by object reference in Python!

 There is another common source of errors when manipulating sequences (or numpy arrays) as arguments of functions.
-Remember what we discussed in the section "Referenced or copied ?" of the previous notebook.
+Remember what we discussed in the section "Referenced or copied?" of the previous notebook.
 We observed a fundamental difference when assigning a new name to a variable depending on whether it was a number or a list.
 We recall here two examples:

 ```python
 a = 1